Household Health Hazards

 Resources for Renters

 Your landlord or property owner may have certain responsibilities when it comes to maintaining indoor air quality, especially if you think your health is being impacted.
-Consult your local Property Standards and By-Law for more information.
+Consult your local municipality for more information.
 The Landlord and Tenant Board (LTB) can assist you with navigating issues with your landlord and can inform you of your rights under the Residential Tenancies Act.

 Legal Clinics and Landlord and Tenant Board Contacts